Trumbull Mall: History

+On July 2, 2019, SeaQuest opened.
+There was also plans for a Goldfish Swim School to open at the mall, but plans were eventually scrapped.

-On August 27, 2020, Lord & Taylor announced they would shutter their brick-and-mortar fleet after modernizing into a digital collective department store.
+On August 4, 2020, it was announced that all Lord & Taylor would close, as a result of the economic impact of the COVID-19 pandemic.
 Early plans envision the 99,534-square-foot (9,247-square-meter) store reconstructed into a modern space known as York Factory, a co-working sub-brand offering soft amenities such as a program delivering lunch straight to your office, bike rentals, a physical and mental wellness studio, salon services, and weekly events.

 On September 7, 2020, an apartment complex named "The Residences at Main" was proposed, and would be built near the mall.
 On October 3, 2020, the project moved forward, but there was limited to no news after that.
 However, on October 15, 2021, construction would officially begin on the new project.

 On February 14, 2022, the parking garage located near the entrance of Target, JCPenney, and two of the mall entrances, one located next to SeaQuest, and the other near Michael Kors and Sunglass Hut, collapsed, causing it to be closed indefinitely.
 On October 23, 2022, construction to rebuild the parking garage began.

-On January 3, 2023, Unibail-Rodamco-Westfield sold this mall along with Westfield South Shore in Bay Shore, New York for a combined deal of $196 million to Namdar Realty Group.
+On January 3, 2023, Unibail-Rodamco-Westfield sold this mall along with Westfield South Shore in Bay Shore, New York for a combined deal of $196 million or roughly $100 million each to Namdar Realty Group.
+The mall was later renamed Trumbull Mall.

+As of August 2023, the Town of Trumbull is currently discussing the future of the Trumbull Mall, with people deciding what the future has in store for Trumbull Mall.
+Some ideas people came up with were indoor pickleball courts, a concert venue, a rock climbing wall, Dave & Buster's, and a supermarket, specifically Whole Foods Market, Trader Joe's, Wegmans, Stew Leonard's, or Market 32.
+On June 26, 2023, Stew Leonard's CEO Stew Leonard Jr. told CT Insider that he could see a potential fit in the Trumbull Mall, but it would all have to vary on the traffic, stating that a Stew Leonard's supermarket usually requires a lot of foot traffic.
+If approved, this will be the fourth Stew Leonard's location in Connecticut, with the others in Danbury, Norwalk, and Newington.
+On September 28, 2023, the Town of Trumbull had another meeting discussing the future of Trumbull Mall.
+Some new development options were revealed, such as doubling down on retail, including several more stores, grocery, and entertainment, or a "commercial village" development that could include outdoor recreation, senior living, medical offices, or a hotel.
+They are also discussing on how to address the high crime and blight at the mall.
+The Town of Trumbull is hoping for discussing plans to be finalized by the end of 2023.